brave/sugarcoat-pipeline/README.md

   -g GRAPHS_DIR_OVERRIDE, --graphs-dir-override GRAPHS_DIR_OVERRIDE
                         Path to graphs directory.
-If set, skips PageGraph generation -k, --keep            Do not erase intermediary files generated in output for sugarcoat -s SAMPLES, --samples SAMPLES
+If set, skips PageGraph generation -k, --keep            Do not erase intermediary files generated in output for sugarcoat -r RETRIES, --retries RETRIES
-                        Number of times a URL is attempted to be crawled.
-Default: 3
+                        Number of times a URL is attempted to be re-crawled on failure.
+Default: 5
 ```

 ## Feedback